-94% of households were found to have at least one Education LSG and/or a CG:
+95% of households were found to have at least one Education LSG and/or a CG:

-- of households were found to have a WASH LSG but no CG in WASH. - of households were found to have both a WASH LSG and a CG in WASH. - of households were found to have no WASH LSG but a CG in WASH.
+- 96% of households were found to have a WASH LSG but no CG in WASH. - of households were found to have both a WASH LSG and a CG in WASH. - of households were found to have no WASH LSG but a CG in WASH.

-13% of households were found to have at least one Protection LSG and/or a CG:
+11% of households were found to have at least one Protection LSG and/or a CG:

-- of households were found to have an LSG in education but no CG in education. - of households were found to have both an LSG in education and a CG in education. - 6% of households were found to have no education LSG but a CG in education.

-- of households were found to have both a LSG in protection and a CG in protection. - of households were found to have no protection LSG but a CG in protection.
+- of households were found to have an LSG in education but no CG in education. - 7% of households were found to have both an LSG in education and a CG in education. - 5% of households were found to have no education LSG but a CG in education. - of households were found to have a LSG in protection but no CG in protection. - of households were found to have both a LSG in protection and a CG in protection. - of households were found to have no protection LSG but a CG in protection.